YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/dac.rst

 Simple Usage
 ------------

-DACs in libyggdrasil can be used as if they were write-only variables.
+DACs in libyggdrasil can be used as if they were normal variables.
 Writing a floating point value between 0 and 1 to it will cause a voltage between 0V and the reference voltage to be applied to the DAC pin.
-Reading  is not possible.
+Reading will read back the current value stored in the DAC.

 The following code will apply 2V to the DAC A header.